casesandberg/reactcss/docs/docs/07-css-mixins.md

   }
 }
 ```
-is transformed because it matches `boxShadow` in the mixin library to add vendor support:
+is transformed because it matches `boxShadow` in the mixin library:
 ```
 boxShadow: function(value){
   if(value){